git-moss/DrivenByMoss-Documentation/Novation/Novation-LaunchkeyMiniMk3.md

 ### Transport

+* Behaviour on Stop: Sets the action to be executed when playback is stopped with the Play button
 * Record button: Setting the function for the record button.
 * Shift + Record button: Setting the function for the record button used in combination with Shift.